9 Intro to Linux Administration

 .

 It’s nice that this structure is standard.
-It’s not nice that the main argument is all the way at the end, because it makes long bash commands hard to read.
+It’s not nice that the main argument is at the end because it makes long bash commands hard to read.
 To make commands more readable, you can break the command over multiple lines and include one flag or argument per line.
 You can tell bash you want it to continue a command after a line break by ending the line with a space and a \

 .